 The generalizations of those two definitions to the case $r=0$ are not equivalent, but we will use this second definition to define the group $\mathfrak{diff}^{0}(K)$ : it is the group of homeomorphisms of $K$ which coincide locally with a homeomorphism between two intervals of $\mathbb{R}$.

-In the article \cite{FN}, Funar and Neretin have computed these groups in many cases and provided examples of Cantor sets for which these groups are trivial.
-They have in particular computed this group in the case where $K$ is the standard ternary Cantor set, which we call $K_{2}$.
+In the article \cite{FN}, Funar and Neretin have computed these groups in many cases and provided examples of Cantor subsets for which these groups are trivial.
+They have in particular computed this group in the case where $K$ is the standard ternary Cantor subset, which we call $K_{2}$.
 Let us recall first the construction of $K_{2}$.
 Start with the segment $[0,1]$.
 Cut this interval into three equal pieces $[0,\frac{1}{3}]$, $[\frac{1}{3},\frac{2}{3}]$ and $[\frac{2}{3}, 1]$.
 Now, throw out the middle segment: we obtain a new compact set $[0,\frac{1}{3}] \cup [\frac{2}{3}, 1]$.
-Now remove the middle third of each of these intervals : we obtain the compact set $[0,\frac{1}{9}] \cup [\frac{2}{9},\frac{1}{3}] \cup [\frac{2}{3},\frac{7}{9}] \cup [\frac{8}{9},1]$.
+Now remove the middle third of each of these intervals : we obtain the compact subset $[0,\frac{1}{9}] \cup [\frac{2}{9},\frac{1}{3}] \cup [\frac{2}{3},\frac{7}{9}] \cup [\frac{8}{9},1]$.
 Then repeat the procedure for each of the obtained intervals.
-We obtain a decreasing sequence of compact sets : the intersection of this sequence is the set $K_{2}$ (see Figure \ref{constructionCantor}).
-More generally, if we remove $n-1$ regularly spaced intervals at each step instead of one, we obtain a Cantor set which we denote by $K_{n}$.
+We obtain a decreasing sequence of compact subsets : the intersection of this sequence is the subset $K_{2}$ (see Figure \ref{constructionCantor}).
+More generally, if we remove $n-1$ evenly spaced intervals at each step instead of one, we obtain a Cantor set which we denote by $K_{n}$.

-For convenience, we will call \emph{interval of} $K_{2}$ the intersection of $K_{2}$ with one of the intervals appearing in this construction.
+For convenience, we will call \emph{interval of} $K_{2}$ the intersection of $K_{2}$ with one of the intervals appearing in this construction (this corresponds to cylinders in symbolic dynamics).
 The set of intervals of $K_{2}$ is a basis of the topology of $K_{2}$.
-This basis consists of clopen sets, \emph{i.e.} sets which are closed and open.
-The set of intervals of $K_{2}$ are in bijective correspondence with the vertices of a binary tree (see Figure \ref{constructionCantor}).
+This basis consists of clopen subsets, \emph{i.e.} subsets which are closed and open.
+The set of intervals of $K_{2}$ is in bijective correspondence with the set of vertices of a rooted binary tree (see Figure \ref{constructionCantor}).